TheWebMonks/meshmonk/meshmonk/README.md

  Note: if you want to learn more about how libraries work and how to use them, we highly recommend [David Wheeler's How-To](https://www.dwheeler.com/program-library/Program-Library-HOWTO/t1.html)

  ### Installing Eigen
+ Eigen is a header-only library, which makes it very easy to use in your own projects.
+The only thing you have to do is download the header files and put them in a directory which your compiler searches so that it finds whatever it needs from the Eigen library.
+ 1) Go to their webpage and download the latest stable release (3.3.3 at moment of writing).
+It will end up as an archive in your `/home/user/Downloads/` folder.
+ 2) Extract it locally.
+ 3) Move the Eigen subfolder (which contains all the headers) to /usr/local/include/ so that you end up with /usr/local/include/Eigen/: `sudo mv /home/user/Downloads/eigen-eigen-67e894c6cd8f/Eigen /usr/local/include/`

  ### Installing nanoflann
+ Like Eigen, nanoflann is also a header-only library.
+So follow practically the same procedure:
+ 1) Download the zipped source files from their [repository](https://github.com/jlblancoc/nanoflann) (see the green 'clone or download' button -> Download Zip)
+ 2) Extract it locally
+ 3) Move it to /usr/local/include/: `sudo mv /home/user/Downloads/nanoflann-master/include/nanoflann.hpp /usr/local/include/`

  ### Installing OpenMesh